tab1949/QuantDirect/README.md

-# MarketDirect
+# QuantDirect
-A platform and community for financial analysis
+A platform and community for financial analyzing